I7-Examples/Bronze/docs/source.txt

 Then the presence vanishes."

 The inscription is a fixed in place thing in Tight Passage.
+Understand "lettering" as the inscription.
 The printing of the inscription is "Pull this cord, then wait in the room directly above to speak with Lucrezia's steward.
 Do not let more than five minutes pass between the summons and the waiting, or he will depart again without offering aid."
 Instead of rubbing or touching the inscription, say "Try though you might to discover its meaning by touch, the letters are too small and numerous for you to read that way; only the capitals P, L, and D stand out.
 L for Lucrezia, maybe?
 The word does feel long enough."
 The description of the inscription is "There's lettering beneath the pullcord."

 The inscription can be unknown, partially known, or fully revealed.
 The inscription is unknown.